-Chapter 1 - Definitions and general provisions 1
+Chapter 1 - Definitions and General Provisions 1

 1. Definitions 1

-2. Application and purpose of this by-law 3
+2. Application and purpose of this By-law 3

-3. Powers of the director: water and sanitation and the executive director: city health 3
+3. Powers of the Council, the Managing Director: Johannesburg Water, the Executive Director: Environment a Infrastructure Services Department and the Executive Director: Health

-4. Appointment of authorised officials 3
+4. Appointment of authorised officials 4

-5. Delegation 3
+5. Delegation 4

 6. Health risks and situations that require immediate action 4

 7. Duties of the public 4

 8. Recovery of costs 4

-9. Compliance notices 4
+9. Compliance notices 5

-10. Responsibility for compliance with this by-law 5
+10. Responsibility for compliance with this By-law 5

-Chapter 2 - Provisions relating to the supply of treated effluent 5
+Chapter 2 - Provisions Relating to the Supply of Treated Effluent 5

 11. Unauthorised use of treated effluent 5

 12. Application for supply of treated effluent 5

 13. Agreements 6

 14. Pipes in streets or public places 6

 15. Termination of agreements 6

-16. Interference with the treated effluent supply system 6
+16. Interference with the treated effluent supply system 7

-17. Obstruction of access to the treated effluent supply system 6
+17. Obstruction of access to the treated effluent supply system 7

-18. Servitudes 6
+18. Servitudes 7

 19. Interconnection between premises 7

 20. Provision and position of isolating valves 7

-21. Availability and assurance of supply 7
+21. Availability and assurance of supply

-22. Restriction or cutting-off of supply 7
+22. Restriction or cutting-off of supply 8

-23. Metering of treated effluent supplied 8
+23. Metering of treated effluent supplied

 24. Quantity of treated effluent supplied 9

-25. Resale of treated effluent 9
+25. Resale of treated effluent

 26. Estimation of quantity of treated effluent supplied to consumer through defective meter 9

-27. Special measurement 10
+27. Special Measurement

-Chapter 3 - General treated effluent installation requirements 10
+Chapter 3 - General Treated Effluent Installation Requirements Provision and maintenance of treated effluent installations

-28. Provision and maintenance of treated effluent installations 10
+Section 28 10

 29. Accepted pipes and treated effluent fittings 10

 30. Signage 11

 31. Design criteria for treated effluent installations 11

-Chapter 4 - Water quality 12
+Chapter 4 - Water Quality 12

 32. Disclaimer in respect of treated effluent quality 12

-33. Regulations from the department of water affairs and forestry .
-12
+33. Regulations from the Department of Water Affairs and Forestry 12

-Chapter 5 - Health and hygiene 12
+Chapter 5 - Health and Hygiene 13

-34. Guide on permissible utilization and disposal of treated sewage effluent 12
+34. Guide on permissible utilization and disposal of treated sewage effluent 13

 Chapter 6 - Plans approval procedure 13

-35. Plans approval procedure 13
+Section 35.
+13

-Chapter 7 - Installation by plumbers 13
+Chapter 7 - Installation by Plumbers 13

 36. Persons permitted to do installation and other work 13

 37. Responsibilities of a property owner or consumer 13

-Chapter 8 - Good use practices 13
+Chapter 8 - Good Use Practices 13

 38. Management 13

-39. Offences and penalties 13
+39. Offences and penalties 14

 40. Indemnity 14

 41. Appeals 14

 Schedule 1 14

 Schedule 2 14

 Schedule 3 15

-Cape Town South Africa
+Johannesburg South Africa

-Treated Effluent By-law, 2010
+Treated Effluent By-law, 2017